cknd/stackprinter/README.md

 ## Log exceptions
 Call `show` or `format` in an except block to generate a traceback. `show` prints to stderr, `format` returns a string.

 By default, both will generate plain text.
 Pass `style='color'` to get some semantic highlighting.
-See the docs of `format` to configure exactly _how_ verbose everything should be, blacklisting certain file paths etc.
+See the docs of `format` to configure exactly _how_ verbose things should be.

 ```python
 import stackprinter